dli7319/Leetcode-Solutions/README.md

 * merge-k-sorted-lists

 ### Language Features
-* JavaScript - Used for the built-in hash.
-* C++ - Used for pointers or bit manipulations.
+* C++ - Necessary for pointers or bit manipulations.
+Containers numerous useful containers such as unordered_map.
-* Kotlin - Used for functional programming (map, fold, reduce, flatmap) or StringBuilder/StringBuffer.
+* Kotlin - Used for functional programming (map, fold, reduce, flatmap).
-* Python3 - List comprehensions.
+* Python3 - Useful for list comprehensions and subarray operations.